 Nobody remembers who first put the words "Zomaar een dak" ("Just a roof") over the door of Prinsstraat 32.
 The pastoral carers must have made the decision several decades ago.
 While these three words continue to inspire us, over time they have evolved from a cryptic Christian statement into a strong pastoral product: a professional service with a clearly defined role at entire university.
 The words were taken from a hymn written by Huub Oosterhuis: " Zomaar een dak boven wat hoofden" ("Just a roof over some heads").

 Our main room downstairs is a meeting place: a cosy place to go for all kinds of meetings, a cup of coffee or tea, to exchange notes, hang around and catch up, play the piano or a game of table tennis, watch a cycling race or a football match, drink some more coffee and so on...
 If the gate is open, it means we're there, so just drop in.

-There are currently three pastors working at Prinsstraat 32: Gert Van Langendonck, Ken Hendrickx, Hassna El Gazuani and Xenia Geysemans.
+There are currently four pastors working at Prinsstraat 32: Gert Van Langendonck, Ken Hendrickx, Hassna El Gazuani and Xenia Geysemans.
 Pastor is the Latin word for shepherd, which is why we decided to call the upstairs room 'het open veld' - 'the open field'.
 The Open Field is a large room suitable for meeting others or just relaxing with music or a film.
-There is also a small kitchen and a book corner with lots of different publications.
+There is also a small kitchen and a piano for your enjoyment.

-Another of our core tasks is to take care of the liturgical side of things.
+Another core task is to take care of the liturgical side of things.
 The Ignatius Chapel is an 'oasis of calm" on the bustling Stadscampus.
 During the key periods of the liturgical year (Advent and Lent) we hold adapted services here.
 These services are held on Thursdays between 12.30 p.m. and 1 p.m.
 Everyone is welcome!